patrickdappollonio/intro-to-openshift/README.md

 ## :computer: Building Docker containers

-Each Docker container starts on a basic image, which is a descriptive way to define **how the platform will look like**.
+Each Docker container starts on a basic image, which is a descriptive way to define **how the platform will look**.
 Usually, this means starting from `scratch` -- which is the name of the most basic Docker image -- and add continuously the things we need, like folder structure, applications and everything else.

 Every time we add something to the default, basic image, we're creating a **layer** which is commited